Jerry Fielding

-Jerry Fielding (born Joshua Itzhak Feldman; June 17, 1922 – February 17, 1980) was an American jazz musician, arranger, band leader, and film composer who emerged in the 1960s after a decade on the blacklist, to create boldly diverse and evocative Oscar-nominated scores, primarily for gritty, often brutally savage, films in western and crime action genres, including the Sam Peckinpah movies The Wild Bunch (1969) and Straw Dogs (1971).
+Jerry Fielding (born Joshua Itzhak Feldman; June 17, 1922 – February 17, 1980) was an American jazz musician, bandleader, arranger, and film composer.
+He was a three-time Oscar nominee for Best Original Score, and an Emmy Award winner.

+He began his career as a popular arranger for radio orchestras, but was blacklisted in 1953, subsequently working in Las Vegas.
+In the following decade, he re-emerged as a composer of film and television scores, most notably Westerns, crime, and action films.
+He was best known for his collaborations with Sam Peckinpah, Clint Eastwood, and Michael Winner.

+His notable film scores include The Wild Bunch (1969), Johnny Got His Gun (1971), Straw Dogs (also 1971), The Mechanic (1972), The Gambler (1974), The Bad News Bears (1976), The Outlaw Josey Wales (also 1976), Demon Seed (1977), and Escape from Alcatraz (1979).
+He was also noted for his work on the television series Star Trek and Kolchak: The Night Stalker.

-Childhood and education
+Early life and education

-Jerry Fielding was born as Joshua Itzhak Feldman in Pittsburgh, to Hiram Harris Feldman and Esther Feldman, both Russian-born American Jews.
+Fielding was born Joshua Itzhak Feldman in Pittsburgh, to Russian Jewish parent Hiram Harris Feldman and Esther Feldman.
 By 1930, "Joshua Itzhak" had been discarded once and for all, as evidenced by both the 1930 US Census and the recollections, published more than seven decades later, of fellow Pittsburgher Henry Mancini.
 During the ensuing decade, Jerry briefly experimented with the trombone, then took up the clarinet and joined the high school band, eventually earning a scholarship to the Carnegie Institute for Instrumentalists.
 After a short attendance, because of ill health he was bedridden for two years with an undiagnosed ailment.
 While housebound, Feldman listened to the radio, and became a fan of the big band sound and Bernard Herrmann's music for Orson Welles's radio dramas.